 A specific type of kitchen window is the servery window.
 These open up completely (whether hinged, accordion or bifold style) to create a new indoor-outdoor dining space.
 Kitchen serveries are becoming more popular as they just suit our lifestyle so well, enabling alfresco eating and entertaining, and letting in loads of fresh air and light to boot.

 Even if you don’t have a servery window that opens up, you can still create an eating nook inside by extending out your window sill.
-Here are some of the breakfast bar and kitchen servery window ideas I found that look especially enticing.
+Here are some of the breakfast bar and kitchen servery window ideas I found especially enticing.

 34. Consider bifolds